 Although Mark had to go through the pain of a broker dealer change, he got the valuation on the business that he wanted, a team of advisors he trusted with his clients, and the resources and support he needed to ensure a successful transition.
 In the end, although it went a few extra innings, it was a game-winning home run.

-Succession planning is critically important to preserve enterprise value and to ensure the good stewardship of clients.
+Succession planning for financial advisors is critically important to preserve enterprise value and to ensure the good stewardship of clients.
 As these stories illustrate, thinking outside of the box and considering solutions like merging the business into an enterprise level firm or changing broker dealers may be the key to finding the best solution.